inin-zou/OpenDAW_MCP/packages/app/studio/public/manuals/index.md

 ### General

 * Some features in openDAW may be unpolished or not functional yet.
-* No backward compatibility guaranteed.
+* No backward compatibility is guaranteed.
 New studio versions may invalidate old project files.

 ### Audio Engine